sysrel/HWDCT/README.md

-# DCT
+# HWDCT
 ## Description
-This is the repository for the DCT tool described in our [TODAES '22](https://dl.acm.org/doi/10.1145/3558392) paper.
+This is the repository for the HWDCT tool described in our [TODAES '22](https://dl.acm.org/doi/10.1145/3558392) paper.

 ## Publication
 * Ruochen Dai, Tuba Yavuz.